BLM logo

 The illustration to the left shows the configuration of one type of post mold with the post an integral part of a larger base plate.
 In this illustration, the post itself is the only part of the larger base plate that makes contact with the bottle base.
 Click post-mold to view an illustration of another type of post mold for which the post is actually a individual mold piece that is attached to the base hinge of the mold.
 As with the "key" or "notch" in the true two-piece molds discussed above, the function of the post was to orient and center the mold halves which would close around the outside diameter of the post (Toulouse 1969b).
 (Note: Like with the "true" two piece mold (hinge & key molds) noted above, these molds are also referred by many as simply a two piece mold even though there were at least three separate mold portions.)

 Post bottom mold produced bottle.
 The "post" seam is a result of a separate base mold section or plate.
-Bottle pictured is a Warner's Safe Tonic (Rochester, NY) - ca. 1879-1883 (Seelinger 1974).
+Bottle pictured is a Warner's Safe Tonic (Rochester, NY) - ca. 1879-1883 (Seeliger 1974). |

-A typical and distinctly "seamed" post mold bottle base is shown in the photograph to the right which is the base of a Warner's Safe Tonic (Rochester, NY) bottle that dates to between 1879 and 1883 (Seelinger 1974).
+A typical and distinctly "seamed" post mold bottle base is shown in the photograph to the right which is the base of a Warner's Safe Tonic (Rochester, NY) bottle that dates to between 1879 and 1883 (Seeliger 1974).
 The mold base plate or post produces a round mold seam centered on the base like that pictured.
 (The pictured base also has the initials A. & D. H. C. which stands for A & D. H. Chambers Glass Company (Pittsburgh, PA.) which was in business from 1843 to 1886 or possibly as late as 1889 (Toulouse 1971, Lockhart pers. comm.
 2004).)
 Perpendicular to each side of the round post seam are straight mold seams which run to and around the heel of the bottle to become the side mold seams.
-There is no mold seam that runs horizontally around the upper edge of the bottle heel like is found on the cup mold base (discussed in next section).
+There is no mold seam that runs horizontally around the upper edge of the bottle heel like is found on a cup-bottom mold produced bottle (discussed in next section).
 This picture shows well the typical base appearance of a post mold produced bottle.
 Click on post mold bottle illustration to see a simple drawing that shows the typical side and base mold seam configuration of a post mold produced bottle.

-On a significant number of post mold bottles there is an apparent mold induced "edge" or mold seam at the upper edge of the heel that may appear identical to the heel seam produced by the cup base mold discussed next.
+On a significant number of post mold bottles there is an apparent mold induced "edge" or mold seam at the upper edge of the heel that may appear identical to the heel seam produced by the cup-bottom mold discussed next.
 Some have called this a "cup-post bottom mold" because it has features of both in evidence (Ayres 1980).
 However, any bottle with the mold seam proceeding around the heel and onto the bottle base to mesh with a round/oval mold seam within the confines of the base is still considered a post mold bottle regardless of the appearance of a seam around the upper heel.
-There is the possibility that some post molded bottles with an apparent mold seam on the upper heel are in fact a product of a hybrid mold type that had two moveable parts to the base plate: the regular round/oval post in the middle of the base and another circular plate surrounding the post that meshed with the side halves of the mold and did leave a true cup mold type mold seam at the heel.
+There is the possibility that some post molded bottles with an apparent mold seam on the upper heel are in fact a product of a hybrid mold type that had two moveable parts to the base plate: the regular round/oval post in the middle of the base and another circular plate surrounding the post that meshed with the side halves of the mold and did leave a true cup-bottom mold type seam at the heel.
 Multi-part base plates are documented on the early Rickett's molds so there is some precedence to this notion (Jones & Sullivan 1989).

 It is thought more likely that on a majority of bottles with this feature that it is a function of the interface of two mold pieces permanently attached together at that point - i.e., welded or bolted and perpendicular to each other.
 Specifically, each body half of the mold would have two pieces: one being the vertical body side section which extends down to the top of the heel where it would be permanently attached (welded/bolted) to the second part which was a flat horizontal plate with the "half-moon" cut-out for the post to fit in to.
 There would be the potential of a mold seam formed on the bottle by the intersection of these two immovable mold pieces, though it is not a mold seam in the classic sense which was caused by the interface of two movable mold parts.
 This conformation is not specifically described in the literature but is inferred from photographs of different molds showing this possibility (McKearin & McKearin 1941; Kendrick 1968; McKearin & Wilson 1978).
 Since the observed bottles also have an obvious post mold type base seam they would still be considered a post mold product and would follow the dating guidelines noted in the green Bottle Type & Base Related Dating Notes box below.